nuxencs/seasonpackarr/README.md

 # seasonpackarr

-A companion app for autobrr that will automatically hardlink any files that match a pushed season pack.\
+A companion app for autobrr that will automatically hardlink already downloaded episodes into a season pack folder as\
-At the moment the port and the directories are hardcoded, but I plan on making them configurable.
+soon as the season pack gets announced.
+This way you don't have to download any episodes that you already have.

-Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great functions\
+Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great\
-that I could make use of.
+functions that I could make use of.

 ## Installation